-- 1. Testing should include a sample obtained from each LRAP component of an apheresis collection or a sample obtained from a WBDP unit or pool. - 2.
-For optimal performance, sample and test LRAP components and pre-storage pools of leukocyte reduced platelets suspended in plasma: - As close to the time of transfusion as practical as bacteria may be in logarithmic growth phase and bacterial titers can increase considerably over a short period of time - From 72-hours post-collection through the expiration date - 3.
-For optimal performance when testing individual units of WBDP suspended in plasma, sample and test from 72 hours post-collection through the expiration date. - 4.
-For optimal performance when testing post-storage pools of up to 6 WBDP (WBDPp) suspended in plasma, sample and test from 72 hours after collection of the freshest unit in the pool through the expiration date of the oldest unit in the pool.
-In pools that will be leukoreduced using a leukoreduction filter, optimal performance may be achieved if the PGDprime Test is performed on the pool prior to filtration. - 5.
+- Testing should include a sample obtained from each LRAP component of an apheresis collection or a sample obtained from a WBDP unit or pool. - 2.
+Perform testing as close to the time of transfusion as practical as bacteria may be in logarithmic growth phase and bacterial titers can increase considerably over a short period of time. - 3.
+In post-storage pools that will be leukoreduced using a leukoreduction filter, optimal performance may be achieved if the PGDprime Test is performed on the pool prior to filtration. - 4.
 Additional samples will be required for retesting in duplicate following initially reactive PGDprime results and for retesting at least once following invalid PGDprime results.
-For further information, refer to INTERPRETATION OF RESULTS and the Testing/Interpretation Guideline. - Place samples in labeled, clean secondary sample tubes.
+For further information, refer to INTERPRETATION OF RESULTS and the Testing/Interpretation Guideline. - 5.
+Place samples in labeled, clean secondary sample tubes.
 Samples may be held at 15 30 °C for up to two hours prior to testing.
 Cap tubes if samples are not immediately tested.
-Discard secondary sample tube in the biohazard waste after use. - 7.
-When opening secondary tubes, ensure caps are not mixed up in order to avoid cross-contamination. - 8.
-200 μL of platelet sample is required to perform this test. - 9.
+Discard secondary sample tube in the biohazard waste after use. - 6.
+When opening secondary tubes, ensure caps are not mixed up in order to avoid cross-contamination. - 7.
+200 μL of platelet sample is required to perform this test. - 8.
 Do not use refrigerated or frozen samples as inaccurate test results may occur.